-- Allow the cookies to rest on your cookie sheet for 4-5 minutes.
+- Allow the cookies to rest on your cookie sheet for 3-4 minutes.
 This allows them to cool slightly before adding the Kisses.
-Place a Hershey's Kiss in the center of each cookie, pressing down gently.
-Cookie should spread out and crack slightly.
-Press larger cracks back together gently.
+Next, place a Hershey's Kiss in the center of each cookie, pressing down gently.
+The cookie should spread out and crack slightly.
+If needed, press larger cracks back together gently.

-- Move cookies to cooling rack to finish cooling.
+- Move cookies to a cooling rack to finish cooling.

-- Store cookies in airtight container for up to 5 days.
+- Store cookies in an airtight container for up to 5 days.